GnarLito/TryHackMe-API-Doc/README.md

 # TryHackMe-API-Doc

-Postman documentation of the TryHackMe API.
+Unofficial postman documentation of the TryHackMe API.

 If Api's are missing or arent working please let me know via a issue.